The abbreviated proposal for the A-TRAC Pilot Program is limited to six pages.

 Although information about personnel and environment are contained in other areas of the AHA application, if you desire you may include brief information about unique features to this project (such as personnel, features of the scientific environment, subject populations, or collaborative arrangements).
 (This is not required.)

-- Significance of Problem to Cardiovascular or Stroke Research
+- Significance of Problem with respect to FDA Research Priorities

 End of text (not to exceed 6 pages in the Abbreviated Proposal).